Designs from Local Random Quantum Circuits with SU(d) Symmetry: Convergence of CQA dynamical models to -symmetric -designs

-To determine the convergence time, we would like to bound the infinite norm of $T_k^{\mathcal{E}_{\operatorname{CQA}}} - T_k^{\text{Haar}}$, or equivalently to estimate the spectral gap for the Hamiltonian $H \vcentcolon = n(I - T_k^{\mathcal{E}_{\operatorname{CQA}}} )$, which brings our attention to approaches extensively studied in the quantum many-body theory literature, including the Knabe local gap threshold \cite{Knabe1988,Gosset2016} and the Nachtergaele martingale method \cite{Nachtergaele1996,Cirac2006}.
-For 1-design, we prove in Section 4.2 of the SM using properties of YJM-elements from representation theory to establish an explicit quadratic convergence time $p \geq (n-1)(2n\log d + \log 1/\epsilon)$ for $\mathcal{E}_{CQA}$.
-However, although methods such as Knabe's local gap and Nachtergaele's martingale method are successfully applied to prove the convergence time of local quantum circuits to polynomial-designs in the case without symmetry \cite{harrow2016local,Haferkamp2021}, there are obstacles to generalizing them in our case for $k \geq 2$ because of the space decomposition with respect to SU$(d)$ symmetry, which obstructs expressing a ground state of $H$ simply as a tensor product like $\ket{\psi_{\sigma,d}}^{\otimes n}$ in Eq.\eqref{eq:permutation} or exchanging $T_k^{\operatorname{YJM}} T_k^{\tau_r} T_k^{\operatorname{YJM}}, T_k^{\operatorname{YJM}} T_k^{\tau_s} T_k^{\operatorname{YJM}}$ even when $\tau_r, \tau_s$ acting on different qudits due to the intertwining with YJM-elements.
+As discussed earlier, we can determine the convergence time of the ensembles by bounding the infinity norm of $T_k^{\mathcal{E}_{\mathrm{CQA}}} - T_k^{\mathcal{U}_\times}$ or, equivalently, the spectral gap of the Hamiltonian $H \vcentcolon = n(I - T_k^{\mathcal{E}_{\mathrm{CQA}}} )$.
+In the quantum many-body theory literature, various approaches for bounding the spectral gap of Hamiltonians including Knabe bounds \cite{Knabe1988,Gosset2016} and Nachtergaele's martingale method \cite{Nachtergaele1996,Cirac2006} have been extensively studied.
+In Appendix \ref{sec:Approximate}, we establish an explicit quadratic bound on the convergence time to a 1-design, $p \geq (n-1)(2n\log d + \log (1/\epsilon))$, for $\mathcal{E}_\mathrm{CQA}$, using properties of YJM elements from representation theory.
+Unfortunately, although both Knabe's local gap and Nachtergaele's martingale method can be used to establish the convergence times of local random circuits to polynomial-designs for the symmetry-free case \cite{harrow2016local,Haferkamp2021}, there are fundamental obstacles to applying them to our case for $k \geq 2$ because of the decomposition of the Hilbert space \eqref{eq:ChargeDecomposition} with respect to $\text{SU}(d)$ symmetry.
+Intuitively speaking, the decomposition obstructs expressing a ground state of $H$ simply as a tensor product such as $\ket{\psi_{\sigma,d}}^{\otimes n}$ in Eq.~\eqref{eq:permutation}.
+Moreover, terms from \eqref{eq:symmetry-protected} such as $T_k^{\mathrm{YJM}} T_k^{\tau_r} T_k^{\mathrm{YJM}}$, and $T_k^{\mathrm{YJM}} T_k^{\tau_s} T_k^{\mathrm{YJM}}$ do not commute even when $\tau_r$ and $\tau_s$ act on different qudits due to the intertwining with YJM elements.

-Due to the scope of this paper, we explain the limitation of the Knabe local gap method \cite{Knabe1988,Gosset2016,Haferkamp2021} on qubits $(d = 2)$, leaving the comprehensive details in Section 4.2 and 4.3 of the SM.
-We also introduce our numerical methods at the meantime.
-As mentioned in Section \ref{sec: main_results}, local random circuits with or without periodic boundary are sufficient to approximate unitary 2-design on qubits ($d=2$).
+Here, we briefly explain the limitations of these methods in our symmetric case, with a comprehensive discussion deferred to Appendices \ref{sec:Approximate} and \ref{sec:qudits}.
+Concurrently, we introduce our numerical methods.
+We first analyze the case of the 1D local random circuit $\mathcal{E}_{\operatorname{eSWAP}}$ with periodic boundary conditions defined above.
 Determining the second largest eigenvalue of the positive semidefinite operator

-is equivalent to determining the \emph{spectral gap} of
+is equivalent to determining the {spectral gap} $\Delta(H)$ of